Zweibrücker: Breed history

-Breeding

 Organized breeding through much of the history of Rhineland-Palatinate and Saarland was managed by the State Stud.
 The Horse Breeders' Association of Rhineland-Palatinate-Saar (PRPS) was formed in 1977 and directs the breeding of almost all horse breeds within the region.
 The breed with the largest population within the studbooks is the German Riding or Sport Horse, called the Zweibrücker.
 The PRPS cooperates with similar associations in Bavaria, Baden-Württemberg, Saxony and Thuringia, collectively licensing and approving breeding stock.

 Like other German Warmbloods, the breeding of Zweibrücken is characterized by stringent inspection criteria.
 Foals do not receive their papers until they are presented at a local foal show, at which judges may exclude any foal if it is markedly off-type.
 Along with their papers, the foals receive a brand on the left hind leg, just behind the stifle.
 Foal inspections also give an early indication of the quality of the sire, as well as which mares match best with him.
 At the age of 3, fillies may be upgraded from the foal register to the herd book through a process called Stutbuchaufnahmen or "Marebook Recording".
 There are several levels of mare book based on the quality of the mare and the completeness of her pedigree, which allows mares of unorthodox breeding to eventually become part of the breeding program.
 To be written into the herd book and thereby have registered foals, the mare is evaluated on her conformation and gaits.
 Mares which fail to meet the criteria may be placed in a lower mare book, or be denied altogether.
 Only mares in the highest mare books can produce breeding stallion sons.

 While mares can be entered into the studbook at local shows, the process of having a young stallion approved for breeding is lengthy.
 Stallion candidates are often identified as foals, and at the age of 2 and a half the best colts attend the licensing in Munich, Bavaria.
 There they are evaluated along with stallion hopefuls - köraspirants - branded Bavarian Warmblood, Württemberger and Saxony-Thuringian, along with some representatives from other regions.
 As all of these regions have a common goal in warmblood breeding, they are judged to the same standard.
 They are evaluated in terms of their conformational correctness, type, gaits and ability free-jumping.
 The best young stallions receive a temporary license which is accepted by all of the south-German breeding associations.
 The stallion has a period of a few years during which he must prove himself in performance, and in this way he earns full approval.

 This process is common to all German Warmbloods, and is quite similar to the studbook selection process used for other Warmbloods, as well.